CatTheoryByExample/book/README.md

 Branches:
 - master - the main upstream

+Note: the builds are not possible now since Travis CI requires payment for it

+Previous instruction for build/release is following:
 To start release publishing:
 - commit and push your changes
 - set release tag: for instance git tag release-0.0.123